oracle/pgql-lang/pages/pgql-1.2-spec.md

 ElseClause     ::= 'ELSE' <ValueExpression>
 ```

-The Simple Case provides a list of pairs (`WHEN` compare value, `THEN` return value) and optionally
+The simple case provides a list of pairs (`WHEN` compare value, `THEN` return value) and optionally
-an else clause (`ELSE` else value).
+an else clause (`ELSE` return value).
 PGQL compares a given expression to each compare value and
 returns the corresponding return value when compared expressions are equal.
 If no equal expression
 is found and an `ELSE` clause exists, then PGQL returns the given else value.
-Otherwise, null is
+If no `ELSE` clause
-returned.
+exists, null is returned.

 For example: